meteor/meteor/content/methods.md

 });
 ```

-As you can see, this approach to calling Methods results in a better development workflow - you can more easily deal with the different parts of the Method separately and test your code more easily without having to deal with Meteor internals.
+As you can see, this approach to calling Methods results in a better development workflow - you can more easily deal with the different parts of the Method separately and test your code without having to deal with Meteor internals.
 But this approach requires you to write a lot of boilerplate on the Method definition side.

 <h3 id="validated-method">Advanced Methods with mdg:validated-method</h3>